Do understand that cash backup is important

 # Study classes are healthy

 Study groups are incredibly beneficial for classes which are hard, as you should attend these if you realize that your grades are falling.
-You can also take support from Ed Place like online options too.
+You can also take look at Ed Place, the internet has much more option for you!.
 Team up with your friend and students to go over some of the material that you deem as hard, as this could enable you to gain a deeper understanding and a new perspective.